jballas/441_work/final/readme.md

 It shows only the top section of my map, so I have some camera a position.
 I want the player to appear in the bottom of the map, and then make their way up the mountain road, finding berries and getting stuck at the river.
 Then using a "ladder" to get past the river.

-The collisions don't work either, even though the JSON file shows I have certain tiles marked with a collision property.
+However, the collisions don't work, even though the JSON file shows I have certain tiles marked with a collision property.
 Phaser was supposed to make collisions easier, but I guess it won't ever by that easy.

-Research
-Camera and more on maps
-research collisions
+In order to get my collisions to work I fixed by json file, moving all the collisions to one layer.
+Then, when I moved this collider code `  this.physics.add.collider(player, tree_layer);` above my player animations suddenly they worked.
+It it is still not quite there, since the player walks over the top of the trees, so I'll have to update my map yet again.

+To do:
+update map to make a toplayer above the player! create berries to pickup and make them collectable

 ## Conclusion